Welsh Triathlon Super Series 2020

 What about the people outside the top 60?

 The reality is, if you’re outside the top 60 finishers across each of the stages, you’re not going to feature in the overall series standings.
 You will however, still feature within your age category, so the same scoring will apply to eligible competitors within each age category split, consisting of a combined youth and junior category (15-19), Senior (20-39), Veteran (40-49), Vintage Veteran (50-59), Super Veteran (60-69) and Super Vintage Veteran (70+), across both male and female fields.

 The final Stage has a twist!

-The final stage will be worth ‘points and a quarter’.
+The final sixth stage will be worth ‘points and a quarter’.
 So, the overall winners, and respective age category winners for the final stage will earn 125 points, with second place earning 110 points, 3rd place earning 100 points, 4th place earning 90 points, 5th place earning 85 points, and then the remainder of spaces from 6th to 12th having five-point deductions down to 50 points, then as per the other stages, 1 point deductions until we reach 1 point.
 This will be mirrored across all age categories, so the racing truly does go to the final stage, where the Welsh Super Series Winners will be crowned.

 What about the Youth and Junior Category?

-Same applies, there’s three events to select so the first three will have the standard 100 point structure explained above.
+Same applies, there’s three events to select so the first three will have the standard 100-point structure explained above.
 The final stage is a sprint, and this will be points and a quarter as per the senior competition.
 With only three sprint events on offer, the best two scores will be selected for the Youth and Junior Super Series award.

 What will we win this year?